oliver408i/Securly-Marriage-Bot/README.md

 3. Start the bot
 4. Add a monitor with the url in the web view

-For self-hosting, see instructions below
+For self-hosting, see instructions below:
 1. If you have git, you can do `git clone https://github.com/oliver408i/Securly-Marriage-Bot` and then use `cd Securly-Marriage-Bot` to navigate into the new directory.
 If you don't have git, you will have manually download the code, unzip it, and then cd into it
 2. Add your bot token: you can find info on how to do this in settings.py
 3. Do `python Bot.py -noWebServer`.
 It should automatically install packages, if it doesn't, do `pip install -r requirements.txt` or `pip3 install -r requirements.txt` if you have pip3